 Aster Yellows

 Aster yellow is a systematic chronic disease spread by leafhoppers.
-Leafhoppers spread phytoplasma over the plants as they feed on them one by one.
+Leafhoppers spread phytoplasma over the plants as they feed on them individually.

 Infect forget-me-nots then turn yellow and wilt, sporting a stunted growth.
-The spread of aster yellow accelerates when the weather is cool and eventually gets worse in wet summers.
+The spread of aster yellow accelerates when the weather is cool and eventually worsens in wet summers.

 A wise and early diagnosis with prompt action is recommended to prevent aster yellow from affecting the entire garden.

-Although the disease itself is not considered fatal for the entire plantation, but any prevailing signs make it impossible for the forget-me-nots to produce healthy flowers.
+Although the disease is not considered fatal for the entire plantation, any prevailing signs make it impossible for the forget-me-nots to produce healthy flowers.

 How often should I fertilize my soil when it is planted with forget-me-not seeds?

-The fertilization routine for forget-me-nots significantly depends on the nutrient in your soil.
+The fertilization routine for forget-me-nots significantly depends on the nutrients in your soil.
 Generally, forget-me-nots require fertilization at least twice a year.

-Once in spring, when they are planted and then in the fall.
-Most gardeners describe early fall as the ideal time for the second cycle of fertilization.
+Once in spring, when they are planted, and then in the fall, most gardeners describe early fall as the ideal time for the second fertilization cycle.

-This allows the soil to boost towards the end of the season while preparing the plants to grow strong in the next spring as well.
-You can also spread a 2- to 3-inch layer of organic mulch over the soil to help keep it moist.
+This allows the soil to boost towards the end of the season while preparing the plants to grow strong in the following spring.
+You can also spread a 2- to 3-inch layer (5.0 – 7.5 cm) of organic mulch over the soil to help keep it moist.
 Water the plants when the top of the soil begins to dry.

 Can forget-me-nots be used as complementary planting?